 2. A wetroom is hugely practical.

 Not only does a wetroom look fantastic in sleek, contemporary bathrooms, it’s also practical.
-For the simple fact that there is very little to a wetroom they are incredibly easy to clean.
+For the simple fact that there is very little to a wetroom, meaning they are incredibly easy to clean.

 3. A wetroom maximises your design opportunities